skyzyx/resume/README.md

 #### Enterprise Architect, Cloud Center of Excellence (January 2024—October 2024)

-Moved into a position that touched the technical direction for the entire organization.
-Worked closely with the other members of the _Cloud Center of Excellence_, Reliability Engineering, Cybersecurity, Networking, and AppDev Engineers to ensure that we avoided “Ivory Tower Syndrome” and focused on real-world, actionable feedback and direction.
+Assumed a role influencing the technical direction of the entire organization.
+Collaborated closely with members of the Cloud Center of Excellence, Reliability Engineering, Cybersecurity, Networking, and Application Development teams to prevent “Ivory Tower Syndrome.”
+Ensured a focus on real-world, actionable feedback and provided strategic direction aligned with practical needs.

 * **Documentation and Training:** Continued to ensure that people could continue to learn about new topics without requiring any specific human to become a bottleneck.

 * **AWS Organizations and Control Tower:** Continued to be involved in the oversight and direction of our AWS stack, security, guardrails, and more.

-* **Cross-Cloud Collaboration:** Began working alongside my peers focusing on Microsoft Azure and Oracle Cloud Infrastructure clouds.
-Developed my understanding of our cloud fabric which allowed high-performance networking across clouds.
-Worked to identify opportunities for bringing the security and guardrails that we'd developed for AWS to the other clouds, as well as train my peers on effective use of Terraform for cloud management.
+* **Cross-Cloud Collaboration:** Collaborated with peers focusing on Microsoft Azure and Oracle Cloud Infrastructure.
+Deepened understanding of our cloud fabric to enable high-performance networking across multiple clouds.
+Identified opportunities to extend the security measures and guardrails developed for AWS to other cloud platforms.
+Trained peers on the effective use of Terraform for cloud management.

 #### Principal Cloud and Platform Engineer (June 2020—January 2024)

-Continuing the work I led as an engineering manager, I migrated into a more strategic role around the projects where I had started as the creator, initiator, primary developer — planning the path of the products and how they wove into the larger tapestry of our highly-heterogenous application ecosystem which had grown by way of acquisition over the years.
-With no longer having direct reports, I was able to focus on _technical leadership_ without the responsibility of _human management_.
+Transitioned from Engineering Manager to a strategic technical leadership role, focusing on projects I'd initiated.
+Planned the product roadmap for those projects and integrated solutions into our highly heterogeneous application ecosystem.
+By stepping away from direct personnel management, I was able to concentrate on providing technical leadership.

 * **Documentation:** Prolific documentarian.
 Documentation is worth 50% of your grade.